-California law (Government Code section 1126) prohibits OCERS employees from engaging in any outside employment, activity or enterprise for compensation that is inconsistent, incompatible, in conflict with, or inimical to her or herhis or her duties as an employee of OCERS or with the duties, functions, or responsibilities of OCERS as an organization.
-Theis purpose of this policy is to establish a procedure for OCERS employees to notify OCERS of outside employment, activities and enterprises so that OCERS can determine whether the outside employment, activity or enterprise is permissible, and if so, document OCERS' approval.
+California law (Government Code section 1126) prohibits OCERS employees from engaging in any outside employment, activity or enterprise for compensation that is inconsistent, incompatible, in conflict with, or inimical to his or her duties as an employee of OCERS or with the duties, functions, or responsibilities of OCERS as an organization.
+The purpose of this policy is to establish a procedure for OCERS employees to notify OCERS of outside employment, activities and enterprises so that OCERS can determine whether the outside employment, activity or enterprise is permissible, and if so, document OCERS' approval.